What has birth taught you?

 Birth has brought me patience.

 As I nurture the mother, who is anxious for labor to start.
 As I turn away from the clock, and hold up a leg during pushing when the nurse has to step out.
 As I encourage, while mama pushes on in her path- enduring beautifully each contraction.
+As the home birth first time mother sighs into the side of her couch, wondering and wishing for a shorter labor, as she looks to me with a question in her eyes.
 I am able to offer only a word, a touch, a hand, a photograph, my presence.
 I must wait, and wait, and help others endure the waiting.
 Birth is on its own time clock- its like being in a different universe when you are in the birth space.
 Patience too, with myself as I learn how to be more for these families.
 How to counsel, and educate, how to support.
 Patience is one of my strongest virtues.
 And while I have always had it, birth has strengthened its pull and weight.
 Birth brought me the skills to develop it in such a beautiful way.

 Birth has brought me rest.

 Sometimes I curl into a corner, or lean my head on a wall.
 I doze, camera in hand on a living room couch, or a hospital waiting chair.
-I don't keep track of the longest or shortest births I have been to, but I have definatly been in the birth space for 12+ hours on many occasions.
+I don't keep track of the longest or shortest births I have been to, but I have definatly been in the birth space for 30+ hours on many occasions.
 That is after long days of my own, sometimes called in the middle of the night.
-There are moments when I am needed, and moments when I have to hold space, and moments when that call pushes me to my limits, where my body and the room requires me to rest along with everyone else.
+There are moments when I am needed, and moments when I have to hold space, and moments when that call pushes me to my limits, where my body and the room requires me to rest along with everyone else, or call in back up support.
 So I learned to close my eyes and soak up the strength I need.
 I learned to sleep with my camera in hand, and my mind alert to every noise.
 I learned to fall asleep in my own bed, only to be up the very moment any sound emerges from my phone.
 That type of rest is hard to learn.
 Its would be easy to be on edge all the time, but I have learned to truly relax.
 Birth has also brought me the rest that comes from finding your life passion doing what you love.
 The kind of rest that comes from serving, loving, nurturing others.
 The kind rest that comes from taking the space your soul needs to heal in between.
 The kind of rest that comes from true love.
+Probably the most difficult- the kind of rest it takes to say no, to step back, and to take breaks.
+Rest in birthwork is non-negotiable if it is to be a forever work.

 Birth has brought me understanding.

 Compassion as my lens, serving with an open mind.
 Sometimes birth, or a birth experience, brings a unique challenge or brings with it a deep grief.
 Your eyes must be open, your heart must see.
 The beauty, the strength.
 The fear, the pain.
 The good and the bad.
 Learning to hold space for another on their journey- (especially when that journey is difficult or different) is the most valuable gift.
 It brings me understanding of things I previously knew nothing about.
+It teaches me the power of unlearning, reframing, and adjusting your scope.
+It brings me wisdom, the greatest of which is how to change.
 Wisdom born of pain, but with so much life to give.
 I feel honored to hold that.
 Honored that birth continues to teach me and challenge me in so many ways.

 Birth has brought me grief.